How do you escape FOMO—Fear Of Missing Out?

-No One Can Keep Up
+The Truth: No One Can Keep Up

 No one can keep up with all the new digital trends emerging all around us.

-The trick, of course, is to spot the trends that will actually impact your brand in any meaningful way.
+The trick, of course, is to spot the trends that will impact your brand in any meaningful way.

-The Pokestop Shop
+The Pointless Pokestop

 It got me thinking.

-For the sake of argument, let’s imagine that the website has 500 unique hits every day.
+Let’s imagine that the website has 500 unique hits every day.
 What if the office supplier had aimed their “creative ambitions” at those 500 daily web visitors—instead of trying to convert two young Pokémon Go players?

-Your FOMO Filter
+The FOMO Filter

 Don’t get me wrong:

-A part of me celebrates the office supplier for taking a chance to try out something new.
+A part of me celebrates the office supplier for taking a chance to try something new.
 “Fortune favours the bold,” right?

-Marketing and communications are fiercely competitive areas, simply because we compete for one of the world’s most rare and valuable natural resources; people’s attention.
+Marketing and communications are fiercely competitive areas simply because we compete for one of the world’s rare and most valuable natural resources; people’s attention.

 The question we should be asking ourselves: